barbarer/py4e-int/_sources/strings/glossary.rst

     Immutable
       The property of a sequence whose items cannot be assigned.

-    Index
+    String Index
-      An integer value used to select and item in a sequence, such as a character in a string.
+      An integer value used to select a character in a string.

     Item
       One of the values in a sequence.